Plane-wave solutions to the Dirac equation: Completeness

 so that the rest-frame spinors can correctly be interpreted as solutions to the Dirac equation.
 There are four equations here, not eight.
 Although 4-spinors are written as four complex numbers, thus suggesting 8 real variables, only four of them have dynamical independence; the other four have no significance and can always be parameterized away.
-That is, one could take each of the four vectors $u^{(s)}\left(\vec{0}\right),$ $\;v^{(s)}\left(\vec{0}\right)$ and multiply each by a distinct global phase $e^{i\eta}.$ This phase changes nothing; it can be interpreted as a kind of global gauge freedom.
+That is, one could take each of the four vectors $u^{(s)}\left(\mathbf{0}\right),$ $\;v^{(s)}\left(\mathbf{0}\right)$ and multiply each by a distinct global phase $e^{i\eta}.$ This phase changes nothing; it can be interpreted as a kind of global gauge freedom.
 This is not to say that "phases don't matter", as of course they do; the Dirac equation must be written in complex form, and the phases couple to electromagnetism.
 Phases even have a physical significance, as the Aharonov–Bohm effect implies: the Dirac field, coupled to electromagnetism, is a U(1) fiber bundle (the circle bundle), and the Aharonov–Bohm effect demonstrates the holonomy of that bundle.
 All this has no direct impact on the counting of the number of distinct components of the Dirac field.
 In any setting, there are only four real, distinct components.

 With an appropriate choice of the gamma matrices, it is possible to write the Dirac equation in a purely real form, having only real solutions: this is the Majorana equation.
 However, it has only two linearly independent solutions.
 These solutions do not couple to electromagnetism; they describe a massive, electrically neutral spin-1/2 particle.
 Apparently, coupling to electromagnetism doubles the number of solutions.
 But of course, this makes sense: coupling to electromagnetism requires taking a real field, and making it complex.
 With some effort, the Dirac equation can be interpreted as the "complexified" Majorana equation.
 This is most easily demonstrated in a generic geometrical setting, outside the scope of this article.